How to Become a Data Analytics Manager – A Complete Career Guide

 Data Analytics Manager Job Outlook

-Indeed cites the Bureau of Labor Statistics when the say, “The job outlook of an analytics manager is positive with an above-average job growth rate of 14%.”
 Businesses recognize both the importance and the rarity of skills that a good data analytics manager provides in improving their company’s efficiency and cost control.
 Many people are able to excel at either the technical aspect of the job, or at the communications side, but data analytics managers must straddle both worlds with ease.
 Therefore, they are highly sought-after individuals in the big data revolution.

-This is an exponentially growing field, with the BLS also estimating a predicted increase by 27% of data analytic managers over the next 10 years.
-It is important to note that some companies prefer promoting their data analytics managers from within, beginning with entry-level positions all the way up to management.
+It’s important to note that some companies prefer promoting their data analytics managers from within, beginning with entry-level positions all the way up to management.
 These same companies also often support or provide learning opportunities and career advancement through earning your degree.
 For both of these reasons, candidates who consider building with consistency and investment as they plan their career, are those who find themselves best positioned for long-term success.